In this article, you will learn 4 key steps to help you set wise goals that will support true success.

 Consider this quote:

 Man surprised me most about humanity.
 Because he sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really livedDalai Lama

 So many of us focus our efforts on things that don’t always deliver the imagined happiness or even security we were after.
 I invite you to listen to Allan Whatts, which I find timely and relevant.

-SMART goals also need to be WISE
+SMART goals best be WISE

 You probably heard about setting goals that are specific, measurable, achievable, realistic, and time-bound: SMART goals.
 This concept can be found in many management training and personal effectiveness programs.
 Coaches also use it to support clients.
 But, there is more to wise goals than just making them SMART.

 According to Edward Locke and Gary Lathman, leaders in goal-setting theory since the late 1960s, goal setting is a powerful and highly effective technique for success when they meet five principles.

 - Challenge that helps one grow and expand.